dmlc/dmlc-core/tracker/README.md

 tracker
 ====
-This folder contains tracker scripts that can be used to submit dmlc jobs to different platforms.
+This folder contains tracker scripts that can be used to submit jobs to different platforms.